 Hi there!
 I'm Doug Seidman – currently the Creative Director on Twitter's Product Design team.

-Prior to taking on my role at Twitter in May 2018, I most recently served as of Head of Product and Design at GQ.
-I've also worked at Vevo, Condé Nast Entertainment as well as several design agencies including Huge and Draft FCB.
-I also co-founded Scratch, an independent design studio, in 2006.
+Prior to taking on my role at Twitter in May 2018, I was the Head of Product and Design at GQ.
+I also worked at Vevo, Condé Nast Entertainment, Huge, Draft FCB and co-founded Scratch, an independent design studio, in 2006.
 View my LinkedIn profile to learn more.
 Scroll on to see my work and follow me on Twitter for some random thoughts.

 HEAD OF PRODUCT + DESIGN